No-Jons/cogsdrb/README.md

 class Fun < Cogs::Cog # Class *must* inherit from `Cogs::Cog`
   def initialize(bot: Discordrb::Commands::CommandBot)
+    super(name: "Fun") # Required for command categorization.
+Unload/reload will not update the bot without this line.
     @bot = bot
   end

   def commands # all commands for a cog *must* be contained in a function named `commands`
+    @bot.command :test, cog: @name do |event| # to categorize the command in a cog,
+    # include the `cog` argument.
+    # (this will be updated to be categorized automatically in the near future).
-    @bot.command :test do |event| # As many commands as you want can be added in this function event.respond "Works"
+    # As many commands as you want can be added in this function
+      event.respond "Works"
     end
   end